-You can just sit there and hope to have enough money to be retired one day.
-Social security might not last, no one else is going to save you.
+You can’t just sit there and hope to have enough money to be retired one day.
+Social security might not last, no one else is going to save you, and the rise of automation might lead to mass unemployment in just a few short decades.
 Get yourself in gear and ensure your financial future.
-Once you get the basics down, instead of retiring at 65, there’s no reason you can’t retire in your 30s if you start out early.
+Once you get the basics down, instead of retiring at 65, there’s no reason you can’t retire in your 20s and 30s if you start out early.

 Make sure you’re at least contributing up to your 401k match.
 It’s free money!
 If you can, contribute up to the maximum.
 For 2018, the maximum is $18,500 if you’re under 50.
 For every dollar you contribute, it reduces your taxable income.
 Paying taxes way later in life is much better than paying them today!
 If you’ve run out of room in your corporate 401k?
 Start a side hustle and put up to $54,500 in there.

 Need a list of ideas?
 Here’s 150+ Smart Side Hustles and Ways to Make Money.
 I’m sure you’ll find some way to make money on this list.